bazelbuild/bazel/site/docs/skylark/rules.md

     [`ctx.runfiles`](lib/ctx.html#runfiles).
 These modes implicitly collect
     runfiles across certain hardcoded dependency edges in confusing ways.
-    Instead, add files using the `files` or `transitive_files` parameters of `ctx.runfiles`, or by mergining in runfiles from dependencies with `runfiles = runfiles.merge(dep[DefaultInfo].default_runfiles)`.
+    Instead, add files using the `files` or `transitive_files` parameters of `ctx.runfiles`, or by merging in runfiles from dependencies with `runfiles = runfiles.merge(dep[DefaultInfo].default_runfiles)`.

 *   **Avoid** use of the `data_runfiles` and `default_runfiles` of the